vertexproject/synapse/docs/synapse/devopsguide.rst

 Example Deployment
 ~~~~~~~~~~~~~~~~~~

-The following deployment walks through deploying an example Synapse deployment ( based on :ref:`deploymentguide` ), but
+The following examples walks through deploying an example Synapse deployment ( based on :ref:`deploymentguide` ), but
 inside of a managed Kubernetes cluster managed by Digital Ocean.
 This deployment makes a few assumptions:

   Synapse Deployment Guide
     This guide assumes a familiarity with the Synapse deployment guide.
 Concepts covered there are not repeated here.

   namespace
-    These examples uses the Kubernetes ``default`` namespace.
+    These examples use the Kubernetes ``default`` namespace.

   PersistentVolumeClaim
-    These examples use PersistetVolumeClaim (PVC) to create a persistent storage location.
-All Synaspe services assume
+    These examples use PersistentVolumeClaim (PVC) to create a persistent storage location.
+All Synapse services assume
-    they have some persistent storage to read and write too.
+    they have some persistent storage to read and write to.
 This example uses the ``storageClass`` of
     ``do-block-storage``.
 You may need to alter these examples to provide a ``storageClass`` that is appropriate
     for your environment.

   Aha naming
-    In Kubernetes, we rely on the default naming behavior for services to find the Aha service via DNS, our Aha name
+    In Kubernetes, we rely on the default naming behavior for services to find the Aha service via DNS, so our Aha name
-    and network should match the internal naming for services in the cluster.
+    and Aha network should match the internal naming for services in the cluster.
 The ``aha:network`` value is
     ``<namespace>.<cluster dns root>``.
 This DNS root value is normally ``svc.cluster.local``, so the resulting DNS
     label for the Aha service is ``aha.default.svc.cluster.local``.
 Similarly, the Aha service is configured to listen
     on ``0.0.0.0``, since we cannot bind the DNS label provided by Kubernetes prior to the Pod running Aha being